Orange-OpenSource/a11y-guidelines/src/en/articles/Tota11yMouse.md

 This feature is still experimental, but we can already reveal the main principles:

-- The mouse will have micro-sensors capable of interpreting the slightest tremors or slowness of the hand,
+- The mouse will have micro-sensors capable of interpreting the slightest tremors or slowness of the hand.
 - The PC camera will analyze the eyes and facial expressions to detect blindness or comprehension difficulties and will send the information to the mouse, which will adjust the settings accordingly.

 ## Testimonials
-Here are some feedbacks from our beta testers:
+Here is some feedback from our beta testers:
 <figure><blockquote class="blockquote"><p>The mouse is comfortable to use, and I save a lot of time on page development.
-However, the mouse pointer is too small, so I have to make long trips, which hurts my wrist.</p></blockquote><figcaption class="blockquote-footer">Vincent B., Web Developer.</figcaption></figure>
+However, the mouse pointer is too small, so I have to make long movements, which hurts my wrist.</p></blockquote><figcaption class="blockquote-footer">Vincent B., Web Developer.</figcaption></figure>
 <figure><blockquote class="blockquote"><p>When the mouse detects an image, the Tota11yMouse starts to vibrate.
 A long vibration indicates that the AI is working on generating the image alternative.
 Once it's done, you can hear "Meow, Meow" from the computer speakers, announcing the vocalization of the image alternative.</p></blockquote><figcaption class="blockquote-footer">Viviane H., Content Editor and Visually Impaired.</figcaption></figure>

 ## When is the official release?